Chasing Moving Targets with Online Self-Play Reinforcement Learning for Safer Language Models: Conclusion

 \section{Conclusion}

-In this work we introduce \method, a novel online self-play reinforcement learning framework that significantly advances LM safety.
-By enabling attacker and defender LMs to co-evolve dynamically within a game-theoretic structure, this approach fosters more diverse attack discovery and demonstrably improves LM robustness against adversarial inputs.
-The work presents a shift from reactive safety patching to proactive, continuous self-improvement, offering a scalable and theoretically grounded method for building safer LMs without substantially degrading their general capabilities.
+In this work we introduce \method, a novel online self-play reinforcement learning framework that significantly advances LLM safety.
+By enabling attacker and defender LLMs to co-evolve dynamically within a game-theoretic structure, this approach fosters more diverse attack discovery and demonstrably improves LLM robustness against adversarial inputs.
+Seeking to move beyond the industry standard of reactive safety patching via RLHF, we present a proactive, continuous self-improvement framework that offers a scalable and theoretically grounded method for building safer and capable and capable LLMs.